czp-jlu/haploblocks/README.md

 (requires software GVCHAP from Prakapenka et al. 2020) c008.R: Combine results

-Note that for the code to function correctly, to additional (empty) folder called "data" and "output" need to be created in the working directory.
+Note that for the code to function correctly, two additional (empty) folders called "data" and "output" need to be created in the working directory.